HiccupinGminor/HiccupinGminor.github.io/_posts/2015-08-16-null-object-pattern.md

 layout: post
 title: Null Object Pattern
 published: true
+tags: design patterns, PHP
 ---

-The Null Object pattern is a simple tool to remove existence checks from code.
+The Null Object pattern is a simple strategy to remove existence checks from code.

 Take a look at the following php classes:
 {% highlight php startinline=true%}